roramigator/Pokedev/README.md

 Tool for indexing data from the [PokeAPI](http://pokeapi.co/), built as a client-side Javascript webapp.

-Authors
----
-- Elijah Brown: Developer
-- Carl Wirth: Developer
-- Roberto Morado: Developer

 Project Requirements
 ---

-You must meet these requirements in order to pass.

 * [x] Your project must make one asynchronous call per person in your group.
 * [x] You must use an aysnchronous library or API that we covered in class (Fetch, Axios and/or Async & Await).